ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

 |Xpath expression for filtering on a certain date-time range|input sample expression|
 |Exporting the xpath events for support|input sample expression|

-## Collect logs from event viewer as a zip file
-Navigate to the folder where the ECMA Host was installed  > Troubleshooting > Scripts.

-CollectTroubleshootingInfo -This script allows you to collect all logs that are in the event viewer and exprt them as a CSV file.

 ## Understanding incoming SCIM requests

 Requests made by Azure AD to the provisioning agent and connector host use the SCIM protocol.
 Requests made from the host to apps use the protocol the app support and the requests from the host to agent to azure ad rely on SCIM.
 You can learn more about our SCIM implementation [here](https://docs.microsoft.com/azure/active-directory/app-provisioning/use-scim-to-provision-users-and-groups).